Dear Recruitment Industry,

 It’s not me, it’s you.
 Really.
 I’m breaking up with you, and no, we can’t just be friends.
 We’ve had a long, toxic relationship, and I’ve finally found the courage to say what everyone else in this soul-sucking industry is too afraid to admit: working in executive search is like being in a relationship with a narcissistic partner who constantly gaslights you.
 And you know what?
 I deserve better.

-For years, I’ve danced to your impossible tune, chasing after candidates who vanish faster than a free lunch in the break room.
+For years, I’ve danced to your impossible tune, chasing after candidates who vanish.
 You’ve made me believe I could find the perfect unicorn candidate, all while dangling unattainable commissions just out of reach.
 You’re the master of mixed signals, one minute praising my efforts, the next minute berating me for not finding a purple squirrel with ten years of blockchain experience.

 The endless cycle of unrealistic expectations, thankless hours, and mind-numbing bureaucracy has taken its toll.
 I’m done pretending that this is normal or acceptable.
 I deserve a career where my efforts are valued, my sanity is intact, and my clients don't make me want to scream into the void.
 So here’s to new beginnings, without you dragging me down.
 Goodbye, Recruitment Industry.
 Don’t call me, I won’t be calling you.